Rush505/valhardmode/README.md

 * Increases boss health by 1.5x
 * Prevents most non-equippable or food items from being teleported

-### Server Verification
+### Server Handshaking
-* Mod will only load if playing solo or if the dedicated also has it installed
+* Mod will only load if playing solo or if the server connecting to also has it installed

+## Installation

+1. Install [BepInExPack Valheim](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/) on client and/or server
+2. Download latest release and copy `ValHardMode.dll` to `<Steam Location>\steamapps\common\Valheim\BepInEx\plugins`
+3. Start game and/or server and enjoy!